-Latse County is an important road junction, where the road goes west to Mount Gangdise or the Ali area and south to Mount Everest or Nepal.
+Latse County is an important road junction, where the road leads west to Mount Kailash and Gar(Ali) County or southward to Mount Everest or Nepal.

 Most popular sites

-Phuntsoling Monastery is located in Pengcuolin Township of Lhatse County, with an altitude of 4100 meters.
-It was built in 1615 AD, originally belonged to Jonang pa, and later belonged to the Gelug pa.
-The monastery used to have 35 halls and a chanting hall, 3300 monks, composed of the main building and the outbuildings.
+Phuntsoling Monastery is located in Phuntsoling Township of Lhatse County, with an altitude of 4100 meters.
+It was built in 1615 AD, originally belonged to Jonang pa, and later converted to Gelug pa.
+The monastery used to have 35 halls and a chanting hall, 3300 monks, composed of the main building and outbuildings.
 It is currently the largest and only ancient Jonang pa monastery in Tibet.
-Its mural art is unique and provides important information for the study of Nepalese painting style.
+Its mural art is unique and provides important information for study of Nepalese painting style.
 In 2006, Phuntsoling Monastery was approved to be a national key cultural relics protection units.

 Lhatse Monastery is also called “Quxia (Chushar) Monastery” Or “Lhatse Chode”.
 It was built about 340 years ago, and its architectural form is similar to that of Tashilhunpo monastery.
 The monastery was rebuilt in 1985 and dedicated to Sakyamuni Buddha.
 During Tibetan New Year Festival, there is always a Pujia of Jampa Buddha; In addition, Every year, in the 1st month of a year, there will be a religious activities of the Future Buddha (Maitreya) Welcoming Festival

 Dzashan Grottoes, located to the west of Lhatse Village of Lhatse Town, is one of the few ancient cultural relics in Tibet.
 The grotto is 2.65 meters wide, 3.2 meters high, and 3.5 meters deepth.
-Inside the cave are giant statues of Tathagata Buddha and various reliefs.
+Inside cave, there are giant statues of Tathagata Buddha and various reliefs.
 The large one is 1.53 meters high and the small one is 0.53 meters high.
 The statues are simple and solemn.
-Those are one of the few remaining cultural relics of ancient people in Tibet.
+Those are one of few remaining cultural relics of ancient people in Tibet.